 - 19.1.
-All notices given by either Party to the other in terms of this agreement shall be given in writing by pre-paid registered post or telefax, or delivered by hand to the addresses of the Parties indicated on the coverpage to this agreement or such other address as the one Party may inform the other in writing, which address will not be a post restante, and shall be deemed to have taken effect 14 (FOURTEEN) days after posting of the required written notice. - 19.2.
-A notice - - given by registered post, will be deemed to have been received 6 (FIVE) days after the date of posting thereof; - 19.2.2. sent by telefax, shall be deemed to have been received on the first working day following the date of transmission of such notice: - 19.2.3. delivered by hand shall be deemed to have been received on the date of delivery thereof. - 19.3.
+All notices given by either Party to the other in terms of this agreement shall be given in writing by pre-paid registered post or telefax, or delivered by hand to the addresses of the Parties indicated on the coverpage to this agreement or such other address as the one Party may inform the other in writing, which address will not be a post restante, and written notice. - 19.2.
+A notice - - 19.2.1. given by registered post, will be deemed to have been received 5 (FIVE) days after the date of posting thereof; - 19.2.2. sent by telefax, shall be deemed to have been received on the first working day following the date of transmission of such notice; - 19.2.3. delivered by hand shall be deemed to have been received on the date of delivery thereof. - 19.3.
 Notwithstanding anything to the contrary contained or implied in this agreement, a written notice or communication actually received by one of the Parties from another, communication to such party. - 19.4.
 The Parties choose as their domicilium citandi et executandi for all purposes under this agreement at the addresses referred to in clause 19.1.